Project Support for the 2026 Fiscal Year (July 1, 2026 – June 30, 2027)

 Applications are reviewed for eligibility and scored by staff who make recommendations for funding to ArtsWA’s Board of Commissioners.

-Board Approval: Recommendations will go to the ArtsWA Board for approval.
+Board Approval: Recommendations will go to the ArtsWA Board or Executive Director for approval.

-Notification: Notification of award or decline will go out the by or before the last week of May.
+Notifications: Notification of award or decline will go out by or before the last week of May.
 Awarded applicants can expect their contract and instructions on how to receive funds in the next weeks after notification.
 Learn more about managing a grant here.

 Additional Information